-Amy Trench, solicitor at Coffin Mew commented:
+Bryan Scant, solicitor at Coffin Mew commented:

 Family solicitors have always advised client’s that simply getting a divorce does not dismiss their financial claims against each other.
 This case simply highlights the importance of ensuring that all financial matters are finalized at the time of divorce and a court order is obtained.
 It is important that people who have become wealthy over time are not exposed to potentially opportunistic claims many years after a marriage has broken down.

 Whilst it is beneficial that the family courts have a wide discretion to tailor the outcomes to suit individual families it is very difficult for client’s to know with any certainty what they can expect when contemplating separation/divorce.
 Getting advice early on from a family solicitor will be important.